ChrisPortman/pydhcp/README.md

 If you wish to support dynamic leases, the following custom fields will need to be setup in netbox and applied to `IPAM->IP Address` objects:
  * `pydhcp_mac`: text field used to store the MAC address to which the IP was last allocated.
 Set required=false, no default.
  * `pydhcp_expire`: used to store the expiry time of the lease.
 Set required=false, no default.
+ * `pydhcp_hostname`: used to store the hostname in the DHCP discover/request.
+Handy when providing IPs to unknown devices, or devices without interfaces to which the IP can be attached.

 Note that these names for the custom fields are the internal names.
 You may use whatever labels/descriptions for the fields suit your fancy.